Hike at a Glance

 Keep your eyes peeled for these shy creatures as you explore the park's walking trails, suitable for a range of fitness levels.
 The park offers a great escape for those seeking a connection with nature and South Australia's rich history.

-Looking for hikes and trails in Scott Creek Conservation Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Scott Creek Conservation Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit